Tam Pa Ling Cave

-Tam Pa Ling (Cave of the Monkeys) is a cave in the Annamite Mountains in north-eastern Laos.
+Tam Pa Ling (ຖ້ຳຜາລິງ, Cave of the Monkeys) is a cave in the Annamite Mountains in north-eastern Laos.
 It is situated at the top of Pa Hang Mountain, 1170 m above sea level.

 Three hominin fossils have been discovered in the cave: TPL1, a skull belonging to an anatomically modern human; TPL2, a mandible with both modern and archaic traits; and TPL3, a partial mandible with both modern and archaic traits.
 The three fossils represent three separate individuals and date from around 70,000 to 46,000 years old.
 The discoveries indicate that modern humans may have migrated to Southeast Asia by 60,000 BP.

 Location and geology

 Tam Pa Ling has a single, south-facing opening and descends 65 m to its main gallery.
 It is part of a network of karst caves, formed by the dissolution of limestone beds that were laid down between the Upper Carboniferous and Permian periods.
 The main gallery measures 30 m from north to south and 40 m from east to west.